-When my mother died in a local nursing home, my “career” of visiting this exceptional facility nearly every day for close to 15 years ended.
-Mom’s death prompted a nurse to whom I’d become quite close, to say to me, “We’ll still be seeing you up here.
+When my mother died in a local nursing home, my “career” of visiting this exceptional facility nearly every day for almost 15 years ended.
+Shortly after Mom’s passing, one of her nurses whom I’d become quite close with said to me, “We’ll still be seeing you up here.
 You won’t be able to quit.”

-She was wrong on that one.
-However, my case may be a little different from many others, as I’d spent nearly two decades caring for multiple elders.
-Also, my caregiving had not totally ended.
-I still had a family member at home who needed my care.
+It turns out she was wrong on that one.
+However, my case is a little different from most, since I’d spent nearly two decades caring for multiple elders.
+Also, my role hadn’t totally ended—I still had a family member at home who needed my care.
 Yet the loss of a loved one brings on many different emotions.
 Some of these we expect, such as sadness or even anger, while others can take us by surprise and leave us feeling conflicted.

-- Drop any guilt about things that you feel you could have done differently.
-You did your best, even though you probably weren't perfect each day because we are all imperfect people and imperfect caregivers.
+- Do your best to drop any guilt about things that you feel you could have done differently.
+Regrets are normal following a loss, but dwelling on your shortcomings, whether real or perceived, benefits no one.
+We are all imperfect people and imperfect caregivers.
 What matters is that you did your best.
-Compare notes with other caregivers and you will likely understand that you did just fine.
-If you have certain incidences nagging at you that you can’t let go of, write your deceased care receiver a letter of apology.
+Compare notes with other veteran caregivers, and you will likely come to realize that you did just fine.
+If you still have certain incidents that you can’t seem to let go of, write your late loved one a letter of apology.
 Then, consider the apology accepted and tear up the letter.
 You have been forgiven by them, now it is time to forgive yourself.

 - Focus on positive memories of your relationship with your care receiver, and relegate the negative ones to a compassionate place on the side.
-For those of us who helped our loved ones through years of Alzheimer’s disease or another form of dementia, this can be a challenge.
+For those of us who helped a loved one through years of Alzheimer’s disease or another form of dementia, this can be a challenge.
 Forgive your loved one, if that step is needed.
 Most of us can only truly move on if we’ve forgiven people for mistreating us, regardless of whether they had their faculties at the time.
 Here, again, counseling may help.
-Whether you receive counseling or not, dig back and drag out positive memories of your life with your care receiver.
-Make a pact with yourself to keep these memories uppermost in your mind.
+This may be painful, but do some reminiscing to revive positive memories of life with your care receiver.
+Make a pact with yourself to keep these memories at the forefront of your mind instead of the less pleasant ones.

-- Once you've gotten help with your grief, look outside of yourself can help with the grieving process.
+- Sometimes looking outside of yourself can help with the grieving process.
 Volunteering is a good way to do this.
-Volunteer at a nursing home or senior center if you want continued contact with elders.
+Volunteer at a nursing home or senior center if you want continued contact with elders in need.
 Or do the opposite and volunteer with children.
 If neither of these options appeals to you, consider working with animals or doing something outdoorsy that is beneficial for the environment.
 Activities like these function as a gentle reminder that life goes on and it is possible to find a renewed sense of purpose.